ipfs/helia-http-gateway/DEVELOPER-NOTES.md

 $ npm run test:gwc-kubo

 # terminal 2
-$ npm run test:gwc-helia # you will need to stop and start this one in-between code changes.
+# you will need to stop and start this one in-between code changes.
 It's not watching for changes
+$ DEBUG="helia-http-gateway*" FILE_DATASTORE_PATH=./tmp/datastore npm run test:gwc-helia

 # terminal 3
 $ npm run test:gwc